 From the Collection of Brighton Historical Society First Floor Brighton Arts and Cultural Centre (Old Brighton Town Hall) Corner Carpenter and Wilson Streets Brighton Victoria

-- Margaret Law (nee Bartholomew) was born on 3rd December 1837 in Stirling, Scotland.
-She emigrated to Australia with her family aboard the Ticonderoga arriving in Melbourne on 22nd December 1852.
-100 passengers died during the journey and approximately a further 70 after arrival of typhus.
+- Margaret Law (nee Bartholomew) was born on 3 December 1837 in Stirling, Scotland.
+She emigrated to Australia with her family aboard the Ticonderoga, arriving in Melbourne on 22 December 1852.
+Around one hundred passengers died of typhus during the journey, and around seventy more after arrival.
 Two of Margaret's siblings were among the casualties.
 The Bartholomew family settled in Ballarat.
-In circa 1861 Margaret married James Nicol Law in Ballarat.
-They had several children, the youngest of which was James (Lin) Lindsay Gordon Law 21st Jan 1881.
-James Nicol Law was killed in a train accident in Fingal Tasmania in July 1886.
-Lin Law married Elsie Russell in January 1915.
-They had four children.
-The eldest of these children was Pauline Margaret Law, born 15th December 1915.